 Stability of Institutions

-The UAE represents an authoritarian government, with power completely centralized within the ruling families of the individual emirates.
-Democratic institutions, such as the semi-elected Federal National Council, only perform their function within the limits of the central government and therefore act almost exclusively in an advisory capacity.
+The UAE is an authoritarian government, with power entirely centralized within the ruling families of the individual emirates.
+Democratic institutions, such as the semi-elected Federal National Council, operate only within the boundaries set by the central government and therefore serve almost exclusively in an advisory capacity.

 Nevertheless, some caveats to these statements can be put forward.
 The ruling families themselves are seen as highly legitimate, and there is strong support for the performance of government institutions.
-Government strategies outlined by the president of the UAE, Mohammed bin Zayed Al Nahyan, and the prime minister, Sheikh Mohammed Bin Rashid Al Maktoum, continuously stress the need to improve government performance.
+Furthermore, the tribal structure of society aligns popular ideas and opinions with the decisions of the ruling family.
+Government strategies outlined by the president of the UAE, Mohammed bin Zayed Al Nahyan, and the prime minister, Sheikh Mohammed bin Rashid Al Maktoum, continuously stress the need to improve government performance.

 Performance of democratic institutions

-Given that there are no democratic institutions, such as a freely elected parliament, political parties or strong civic organizations, established to act as a check on government performance, the question of how those institutions are accepted as legitimate does not arise.
-Instead, all government statements emphasize efficiency and the delivery of progress, rather than building democratic institutions or gradually expanding political rights.
-UAE officials have also repeatedly stated that a democratic system of government is not compatible with the traditions of the UAE and Arab Gulf states.
+Given that there are no democratic institutions such as a freely elected parliament, political parties or strong civic organizations that can act as a check on government performance, the question of how those institutions are accepted as legitimate does not arise.
+Instead, government officials continuously emphasize efficiency and the delivery of progress rather than building democratic institutions or gradually expanding political rights.
+UAE officials have repeatedly stated that a democratic system of government is not compatible with the traditions of the UAE and Arab Gulf states.
+The government prioritizes service delivery and the vast majority of citizens view this mandate as effectively fulfilled.
+In this regard, the concentration of political power is seen as a positive factor rather than an inhibiting force.

 Commitment to democratic institutions